armelf/Financial-Algorithms/README.md

 Once all these features are created, we apply the *dropna()* function to our dataset to remove possible NaN rows.

 ### D-thresholds and Signal Creation
 This strategy is called D-Guided because we use a set of rules around a dictionary of threshold, *threshold_dict*.
 'D' corresponds to one occurence of a dictionary (key + value).
 The keys(*threshold_key*) of the dictionary threshold_dict are composed of static thresholds on HCrets.
-Their correspond values(*threshold_value*) are *smoothed* static thresholds.
+Their corresponding values(*threshold_value*) are *smoothed* static thresholds.
 This strategy is a **long-only breakout-strategy**.

 For each company, at a certain trading time:
 - If HCrets > threshold_key and PHCrets > threshold_value, Buy at the Close Price and place a stop-loss at High Price.
+Automatically close the transaction at the end of the week, if still outstanding.
 The consequence is that:
   - If FHHrets > 0 (a Higher High next week), the outstanding strategy returns srets = HCrets
   - Else, the outstanding strategy returns srets = FCCrets
 - Else, do nothing.